 Aquatic resources and surface water features are not located within the boundaries of the project site.
 However, site construction activities have the potential to impact stormwater.
-Where possible, the MMHI campus should utilize stormwater best management practices (BMPs).
+Where possible, project plans should incorporate stormwater best management practices (BMPs).
 A construction site erosion plan would be developed, as well as site-specific stormwater management plans.